-During fiscal 2022, the independent members of the Board did not hold any formal meetings but did engage in numerous informal discussions.
+During fiscal 2023, the independent members of the Board held six meetings and engaged in numerous informal discussions.

 Stockholder Communications

 Stockholders may send communications to our Board of Directors or any committee thereof by writing to the Board of Directors or any committee thereof at Clarus Corporation, Attention: Secretary, 2084 East 3900 South, Salt Lake City, UT 84124.
 The Secretary will distribute all stockholder communications to the intended recipients and/or distribute to the entire Board of Directors, as appropriate.